 PINERGY customers will have a keypad, known as a budget controller, installed in their home free of charge.
 The keypad displays detailed information about electricity consumption in real-time, showing the energy consumed in both euro and kilowatt terms.

 Gunnell said that customers are given an initial free credit of €5 when the system is installed.

 “Our tariff is matched to Electric Ireland’s standard tariff,” he said.
-While the initial installation is free, customers pay a daily standing charge of 37.5 cent.
+While the initial installation is free, customers pay a daily standing charge of 37.5 cents.
 Customers will also pay the network standing charge and public service obligation levy, which is typically paid by all energy customers.
-This will cost about 42.5 cent per day.
+This will cost about 42.5 cents per day.

 For those who are in arrears with another energy supplier, PINERGY is still an option, according to Gunnell.
 “The existing supplier can flag the debt to us, but we are happy to facilitate that customer,” he said, adding that any existing debt was “a matter for the consumer”.

 “We feel we have something different to offer, a service that allows people to control not just what they spend, but how they view and use electricity in their homes.
 It’s good for the environment, and good for the bank balance too,” he said.

 Cool down: lowering your thermostat by just 1 degree centigrade could knock 10 per cent off your heating bill.